Supporting Early Career Researchers

 Michelle Reynolds

-Michelle Reynolds is a PhD student in Art History and Visual Culture and English at the University of Exeter.
-Her thesis is on the relationship between the professionalisation of Victorian and Edwardian women illustrators and cartoonists in Britain and the emergence of the New Woman feminist ideal and cultural icon.
-More broadly, her research interests include art and literature from the nineteenth to the early twentieth centuries, focusing on women artists and writers, gender and sexuality, print and exhibition culture, photography, film, and fashion.
-She is a PGR Representative for the University of Exeter's Centre for Victorian Studies.
+Michelle Reynolds is a researcher in nineteenth-century art and visual culture.
+Her PhD thesis, which she completed at the University of Exeter, considered the relationship between the professionalisation of late nineteenth and early twentieth-century women illustrators and cartoonists and the emergence of the New Woman socio-political and cultural phenomenon in Britain.
+More broadly, her research interests include art and literature from the long nineteenth century, focusing on women artists and writers, gender and sexuality, print and exhibition culture, photography, and fashion.
+Her biographies of the illustrators Ethel Reed and Celia Anna Levetus for Yellow Nineties 2.0 were published in 2022 and 2024.

 Fraser Riddell